First Week After Death

 Some provinces maintain a central will depository you can check, or allow people to deposit their wills for safekeeping with the local court registrar:

-• In British Columbia, you can check with the Vital Statistics Agency to see if the decedent filed a notice to say where the will was kept, using VSA Form 532.
+• In British Columbia, if the estate will undergo probate, you are required to check with the Vital Statistics Agency to see if the decedent filed a notice to say where the most recent will was kept (Supreme Court Civil Rules, BC Reg 168/2009, s 25_3 (2)d), using VSA Form 532.

 • In Manitoba, the Office of the Deputy Registrar in each judicial centre is responsible for the safekeeping of wills; you can contact Manitoba Justice in Winnipeg at 204 945-3184 to get started.